-The overall approach to forecasting business consumption is to measure the energy-intensive large loads separately from broader business sector, based on the observation they have each historically been subject to different underlying drivers.
+The overall approach to forecasting business consumption for both markets is to measure the energy-intensive large loads separately from broader business sector, based on the observation that each load historically is subject to different underlying drivers.
 AEMO periodically reviews whether further segmentation of the business sector is feasible; the availability of consumption data and the size of sector are limiting factors to whether AEMO can monitor the segments separately.